what3words/w3w-node-wrapper/README.md

 Errors returned from the API can be caught with the wrapper through the use of a `catch` function.

-Within the `catch` function, `code` and `message` values which represent the error, are accessbable from the error object parameter
+Within the `catch` function, `code` and `message` values which represent the error, are accessible from the error object parameter

 ```javascript
 api.convertToCoordinates("filled.count.soap")